winitzki/scall/tutorial/programming_dhall.md

 ###### Statement 4

-Given any type `R` and any function `frr : F R → R`, suppose there exists a function `f : C → R` that satisfies the $F$-algebra morphism law:
+Given a type `R` and a function `frr : F R → R`, suppose there exists a function `f : C → R` that satisfies the $F$-algebra morphism law:

 `∀(fc : F C) → f (fix F functorF fc) === frr (functorF.fmap C R f fc)`

 Then the function `f` is equal to the function `c2r` defined by `c2r = λ(c : C) → c R frr`.
-(By Statement 1, that function satisfies the $F$-algebra morphism law.)
+(By Statement 1, that function already satisfies the $F$-algebra morphism law.)

 ###### Proof